-Coal mining sector in Serbia, overview of capacities and resources6.
-February 2012. / Uncategorized
+Coal mining sector in Serbia, overview of capacities and resources, Uncategorized

 The activities of the state-owned ELEKTROPRIVREDA SRBIJE (EPS or Electric Power Industry of Serbia) cover electricity generation, distribution and trade, lignite production, processing and transport, as well as hydro power generation.
 EPS is also active in the development, design, engineering, construction and maintenance of mining equipment and other energy industry assets.
 In 1999, EPS stopped its activities in Kosovo and Metohija.